communitiesuk/submit-social-housing-lettings-and-sales-data/docs/documentation_website.md

 # This documentation website

-## Running this technical documentation site locally

-The documentation website can be generated and served locally using Jekyll.
+The documentation website can be generated and run locally using Jekyll.

 1. Change into the `/docs/` directory:\
 `cd docs`